Demskillz9955/FluffysManyEnchants/README.md

 If you wan't to report a bug or submit an issue feel free too and ill get to it asap

-also if you have an idea send it to me.
+also if you have an idea.